Edited by Anthony Van Bergeyk, MD

 - Failure to Resolve ALL Symptoms

-Nonunion: A nonunion occurs when the fusion site fails to adequately knit together.
-The nonunion rate is dependent upon: the surgical technique; the patient’s underlying condition; whether the patient smokes cigarettes; and the patient’s compliance with the post-operative non weight-bearing protocol call.
+- Nonunion: A nonunion occurs when the fusion site fails to adequately knit together.
+The nonunion rate is dependent upon: the surgical technique; the patient’s underlying condition; whether the patient smokes cigarettes; and the patient’s compliance with the post-operative non weight-bearing restriction period.
 The typical nonunion rate is on the order of 5% for the subtalar joint.
-If a patient does have a nonunion or a delayed union, they may require a longer period of non weight-bearing and in some instances will require revision surgery.
+If a patient does have a nonunion or a delayed union, they may require a longer period of non weight-bearing, and in some instances will require revision surgery.